inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 Celery tasks are considered part of the presentation layer and thus normally only call a service method.
-As a service may want to use background jobs to perform tasks we however often define celery tasks in the service.
+As a service may want to use background jobs to perform tasks we however often define Celery tasks in the service.

 **Views**